margaretmf/margaretmf.github.io/poetryandcreativewriting.md

 ## Pride ##
 Taking pride in all things great about your people and your land.
 Expressing arrogance, a sense of superiority that one is better than another.
-Boasting how great one is while believing others are inferior.
+Boasting how great one is while believing others are inferior or superior.
 Showing the confidence to enjoy life and having the pomp to prove to someone else they don't live life correctly.
 Expressing the dignity to express good cheer, and good peace.
 Having an ego filled with what's right for oneself and a love for all of humanity.